myFaro/myFaro-API/README.md

 #### Case File Related Attributes

-Only to be used when creating a Party to indicate in which CaseFile to create the first instance of the Party:
+Only to be used when creating a Party to indicate in which CaseFile to create the first instance of the Party - TODO: this will be removed and replaced with a POST case_file and POST case_file/party.  :force_creation then also becomes unnecessary

 | Attributes  | Type | Notes |
 | :--- | :--- | :--- |